 Erected 1888 by Marais Des Cygne Memorial Association.

 Location.
-38° Touch for map.
+38° 15.121′ N, 94° 40.812′ W. Marker is in Trading Post, Kansas, in Linn County.
+Marker is on U.S. 69 0.1 miles south of Trading Post Road, on the left when traveling south.
+Touch for map.
 Marker is in this post office area: Lacygne KS 66040, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Marais des Cygnes Massacre (within shouting distance of this marker); Sounds along the byway...auto, trucks and buses. (approx. 0.6 miles away); Sounds along the byway...fur traders bringing their goods. (approx. 0.7 miles away); Sounds along the byway...saws, picks and axes. (approx. 0.7 miles away); Sounds along the roadway...soldiers on the move. (approx. 0.7 miles away); Sounds along the byway...anxiety and anticipation in the creak of wagon wheels. (approx. 0.7 miles away); Sounds from the past...hoof beats and heartbeats. (approx. 0.7 miles away); Sounds of the byway...moccasins and tears. (approx. 0.7 miles away).
 Touch for a list and map of all markers in Trading Post.

-More about this marker.
+More about this memorial.
 The marker is a 30 foot obelisk, which is the largest object in the Trading Post Cemetery.